Methods to Increase Blood Circulation

 Start to Improve Blood Circulation

 Regardless of the origin of your circulatory problems, you can begin improving the situation.
-According to the Mayo Clinic, your physician will probably put you on some medications to help keep the problem from getting worse, including that will help lower your cholesterol, reduce your blood pressure, and if you have it, control your diabetes.
+According to the Mayo Clinic, your physician will probably put you on some medications to help keep the problem from getting worse, including drugs that will help lower your cholesterol, reduce your blood pressure, and if you have it, control your diabetes.
 In severe cases of narrowed arteries, you may have to undergo surgery, such as angioplasty.
 This procedure helps improve blood circulation by using a catheter to open a balloon inside the artery to let blood flow more freely.

 Lifestyle changes can also help.
 Getting enough exercise and not smoking can help your body learn to use blood more efficiently so even with reduced blood flow you won’t have as many problems.
 Healthy diet is also important to improve your blood circulation.